Andrew C. McCarthy

 During the presidency of Barack Obama, McCarthy characterized Obama as a radical and a socialist, and authored a book alleging that Obama was advancing a "Sharia Agenda".
 He authored another book calling for Obama's impeachment.
-He defended false claims that the Affordable Care Act would lead to "death panels", and promoted a conspiracy theory that Bill Ayers, co-founder of the militant radical left-wing organization Weather Underground, had authored Obama's autobiography Dreams from My Father.
+He defended claims that the Affordable Care Act would lead to "death panels", and promoted a conspiracy theory that Bill Ayers, co-founder of the militant radical left-wing organization Weather Underground, had authored Obama's autobiography Dreams from My Father.
+He is a Republican.

-During Donald Trump's presidency, McCarthy defended Trump before his first impeachment, but before his second impeachment, wrote that he had "committed an impeachable offense."

 Early life and career

 McCarthy is the oldest of six children.
 His father died when he was 13.
 He graduated from Cardinal Hayes High School in the Bronx borough of New York City, and Columbia College.
 After graduating from Columbia, McCarthy became a Deputy United States Marshal in the Federal Witness Protection Program.
 While working at the US Marshal's Office, he studied law at New York Law School.
 He later joined the US Attorney's Office for the Southern District of New York as a paralegal.

 In 1986, he was hired as a prosecutor at the Southern District and worked directly for then US Attorney for the district, Rudy Giuliani.
 In 1995, McCarthy led the successful prosecution of Sheikh Omar Abdel-Rahman and eleven others for planning and carrying out the 1993 World Trade Center bombing and the planning of a series of further attacks against New York City landmarks.
 McCarthy led the satellite office of the Southern District, in White Plains, New York, for five years, where he investigated the 1998 bombings of United States embassies in Kenya and Tanzania.

 After the September 11th attacks in 2001, McCarthy's became a key member of a command team of prosecutors tasked with drafting search warrants and "connecting dots" in the ensuing investigations.
 He left the prosecutor's office in 2003.

 McCarthy is currently a senior fellow at the Foundation for Defense of Democracies, serving as the director of the FDD's Center for Law and Counterterrorism.
 He has served as an attorney for Rudy Giuliani, and is also an opinion columnist for National Review and Commentary.
 He has also been a regular contributor to Fox News.
 He has also served as an adjunct professor at New York Law School and Fordham University School of Law.